redwoodjs/redwood/docs/docs/contributing-walkthrough.md

 ---
 title: Contributing Walkthrough
-description: Watch a video of the complete contributing process
+description: Watch a video of the contributing process
-slug: contributing-step-by-step
 ---

 # Contributing: Step-by-Step Walkthrough (with Video)

 > ⚡️ **Quick Links**